A Birthday in Edinburgh: Great Ways to Celebrate

 We're sharing tips for the ultimate birthday celebration in the Athens of the North

 So, you're in Edinburgh for a birthday celebration and you're in need of some ideas?
 Well, as with most things travel and remarkable homes related, we here at Plum Guide have got you covered.
-From the best bars in town to the most memorable experiences, here we share our superior-than-the-rest birthday ideas in Edinburgh.
+From the best bars in town to the most memorable experiences, here we share our superior-than-the-rest birthday ideas for a trip to Edinburgh.

 You’re spoilt for choice when it comes to enjoying a food-focused birthday in Edinburgh, with bistros and coffee houses popping up on every cobbled corner.
 But if you’ve only got a birthday weekend to sample the city’s culinary delights, we recommend hot-footing to Leith waterfront, where you’ll find award-winning dining at Borough, The Little Chartroom and The Kitchin.
 If you’d rather stick around the city centre, then opt for Levantine sharing plates at Baba or authentic Mexican dining at El Cartel (where you’ll find the best margaritas and carnitas this side of São Paulo).

 Feeling thirsty?
 You’ve come to the right place.
 There’s a whole host of worthy drinking holes across the city to celebrate a birthday, whether you’re looking for speakeasy-style bars like Panda & Sons or hidden hideouts like the Devil’s Advocate (where you’ll find a 400-strong whisky shelf, if that’s your poison).
 Not ready to call it a night just yet?
 We don’t blame you.
-The city’s latest opening, Lady Libertine, is a subterranean drinking den offering heady libations – including their dangerously drinkable ‘Curtain Call’ which combines Casamigos tequila with a tropical hit of mango and pineapple – and live music into the wee hours.
+The city’s latest opening, Lady Libertine, is a subterranean drinking den offering heady libations.
+This includes their dangerously drinkable ‘Curtain Call’ which combines Casamigos tequila with a tropical hit of mango and pineapple.
+They also have live music playing into the wee hours.
 Birthdays only come around once a year, after all.

 Ready to get into the spirit of things?
 There’s lots of fun to be had at the Edinburgh Gin Distillery, where you can take part in a tour which involves crafting your own bespoke bottle and, of course, the all-important tutored tasting of their award-winning range.
 If wine is your tipple of choice, an excellent idea for any birthday in Edinburgh is to sample the weekly flight at Smith & Gertrude, a laid back wine bar on Hamilton Place.
 Simply pull up a stool and ask the sommelier for their pick of the grapes; there’s no better way to spend an afternoon in the city, we can guarantee it.